Find Cheap Motorcycle Insurance Quotes in Your Area

 Whether you're buying your first motorcycle or you're an experienced rider looking for an upgrade, there are many factors to consider.
-Some factors to take into account: the style of motorcycle that's right for you, your budget, and whether you'll buy a new or used motorcycle.
+You'll need to find a motorcycle that fits your riding style, figure out your budget, and choose between new and used options.

-There are a variety of motorcycle styles and configurations that fit virtually every type of rider.
-To figure out what kind of bike is right for you, consider how you plan to use your motorcycle, your experience level and where you plan to use it.
+With so many motorcycle styles and configurations, you're bound to find a bike that fits your style.
+To figure out what's right for you, consider how you plan to use your motorcycle, your experience level and where you plan to use the bike.

 First consider the bike style that best fits you.
-While there are no strict guidelines for the different motorcycle styles, generally most bikes will fit into one of the categories detailed below.
+Generally, most bikes fit into one of the categories detailed below.

 |Honda Nighthawk and Suzuki SV650|

 |Cruisers, which are epitomized by Harley-Davidson, typically have a relaxed riding position, soft comfortable suspension and a V-twin engine.
 These bikes have a high average weight, usually exceeding 500 pounds, making them difficult to handle for small or new riders.||Good for: Tall riders looking for comfort and style|

 Bad for: Small riders who ride off-road or prefer fuel efficiency

 |Touring motorcycles are built for long rides and typically come fully loaded with fairings to block the wind, saddle bags to accommodate lots of luggage and large fuel tanks.||Good for: Riders who take long road trips |

 Bad for: City riders looking to save money

 |Sport or street bikes are built for speed and performance, and as such, they're ideal for thrill seekers.
 These motorcycles typically have large plastic fairings to improve aerodynamics and an extreme forward-leaning riding position.||Good for: Performance|